chenxuniu/LLM-Inference-Engine-Benchmark/README.md

 # LLM-Inference-Engine-Benchmark
 A comprehensive benchmarking tool for measuring energy consumption and power efficiency of Large Language Model (LLM) inference engines including vLLM, DeepSpeed, TensorRT-LLM, and Transformers.
 Featured in HotCarbon '25.

-# LLM Energy Benchmark

-A comprehensive benchmarking tool for measuring energy consumption and power efficiency of Large Language Model (LLM) inference engines.
-This work was accepted at **HotCarbon '25**.

 ## 🎯 Overview

 This tool provides the first systematic evaluation of power consumption across multiple LLM inference engines, offering: